 The Florida Building Code underwent significant revisions to increase structural safety further.
 These steps came mainly due to Hurricane Andrew's massive devastation in 1992.

 Initially, the Florida Building Code went into effect in 2002.
-Still, it's been updated every three years and may also be amended on an annual basis.
+Still, it's been updated every three years and may also be amended annually.
 Staying up to date with these changes is critical in giving your home or business the ultimate protection against the devastating impact of a hurricane.

 Why You Need Impact Windows in South Florida

 One of the Florida Building Code's key aspects is to follow the specific regulations for your region.
 South Florida resides in the "wind-borne debris" region.
-Each property is required to have hurricane protection on all the windows and doors.
+Each property must have hurricane protection on all windows and doors.

-Investing in impact windows and doors is necessary for each building, as it provides the best protection against hurricane-force winds that often impact South Florida each year.
+Investing in impact windows and doors is necessary for each building, as it provides the best protection against hurricane-force winds that often impact South Florida yearly.

 Florida Building Code Specifications by Region